-I work with kiln formed glass, responding to the interplay of light, surface and texture in the landscape and natural world around me.
+I work with kiln formed glass and glass powders, responding to the interplay of light, surface and texture in the landscape and natural world around me.

 My current body of work is a collection of subtly textured glass landscapes focusing on my local coastline and its differing moods, as observed during walks along the shore.
 I don’t seek to capture particular scenes, but to evoke a sense of place to which the viewer can bring their own perspective.